Spring 2019 Group Schedule

 DBT (Dialectical Behavior Therapy) skills training is focused on enhancing clients' coping abilities by teaching them behavioral skills.
-It is run like a class where the group leaders teach skills and assign homework for clients to practice using the skills in their everyday lives.
-The DBT Interpersonal Effectiveness Skills group is open to any student who would like to build skills in the following areas: Mindfulness - practicing being fully aware and present in this one moment; Interpersonal Effectiveness - learning how to address interpersonal conflicts, build positive relationships, maintain self-respect in relationships, and change people's behaviors.
+It is run like a class where the group leader teaches skills and assigns homework for clients to practice using the skills in their everyday lives.
+This group is open to any student who would like to build skills in the following areas: Mindfulness- the practice of being fully aware and present in this one moment; Distress Tolerance- how to tolerate emotional pain in difficult situations.
+Each round of the group will run for five sessions.

 Graduate Student Process Group